Wittenborg Students Battle it Out for Most Successful Crowdfunding Campaign in Aid of Kenyan Youth

 Almost 100 students from 40 different nationalities working on one crowdfunding campaign?
 Yes!
-Wittenborg University is out to prove it can be done.
+WUAS is out to prove it can be done.

 Students from Wittenborg will be breaking new ground in the coming weeks with an attempt to raise €75 000 for a youth empowering project in Kenya called Vijana Reloaded.
 They will be working in different groups competing for the best game plan.